Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Perfect for meal prep – Steaming up a batch of beets is a quick and easy way to prep for the week ahead.

-Beetroot, also known as red beet, table beet, garden beets, or most commonly beets provide many wonderful health benefits.
-This low-calorie food packs in nutrients making them an excellent addition to your diet.
+Beetroot, also known as red beet, table beet, garden beets, or most commonly beets, provides many wonderful health benefits.
+This low-calorie food packs in nutrients, making them an excellent addition to your diet.
 A few of the top health benefits include:

 - Rich in folate.